2023 Most Popular Nursing Bachelor's Degree Schools in New Mexico

 The following schools top our list of the Most Popular Nursing Bachelor's Degree Colleges.

 Our analysis found University of New Mexico - Main Campus to be the most popular school for nursing students who want to pursue a bachelor’s degree in New Mexico.
-Located in the city of Albuquerque, UNM is a public school with a fairly large student population.
+Located in the city of Albuquerque, UNM is a public college with a fairly large student population.

 Of the 442 students majoring in nursing at UNM, 14% are male and 86% are female.